Land Rover Defender 110 vs Mercedes-Benz GLS-Class

 The Verdict

-The Land Rover Defender 110 takes 3 of 5 key spec categories and comes in at a lower price.
-The Land Rover Defender 110 will save you roughly $684 a year in fuel.
+This is genuinely close.
+The Land Rover Defender 110 and Mercedes-Benz GLS-Class trade blows across the spec sheet, and neither runs away with an outright win.
+The Mercedes-Benz GLS-Class will save you roughly $86 a year in fuel.
 If boot space matters, the Land Rover Defender 110 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions